SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

         * `docker run --runtime=nvidia --rm indl_workshop python -c "import tensorflow as tf; tf.test.is_gpu_available()"`
             * Warnings about "Your CPU supports instructions..." can be safely ignored.
         * `docker run --runtime=nvidia --rm indl_workshop python -c "import torch; print(torch.rand(2,3).cuda())"`
+1. Run the docker container
+    * `docker run --runtime=nvidia --rm -d --name my_indl --ipc=host -p 8888:8888 -v $PWD/indl:/persist indl_workshop`
+        * This will run the container in the background.
+        * If you need to inspect the container then you may connect with a bash shell: `docker exec -it my_indl bash`

 1. Download datasets